TritonDataCenter/manta-marlin/README.md

     ...
     check ok

-Whenever you start working on Marlin, use `. env.sh` to load PATH and other environment variables to include both the Marlin tools (mrjob and the like) and the Manta tools (mls, mput, etc.)
+Whenever you start working on Marlin, use `. dev/env.sh` to load PATH and other environment variables to include both the Marlin tools (mrjob and the like) and the Manta tools (mls, mput, etc.)